Seventh cholera pandemic: Introduction

+Epidemiology

-The 7th pandemic is traced to early 1961.
+The 7th pandemic is traced to early 1961 and is ongoing.
 The evolution of the classical cholera strain known from the first six pandemics was revealed through genetic analysis.
 The first observation of the new lineage came from a laboratory in El Tor, Egypt, in 1897.
-By this time, the ‘El Tor’ strain differed from its relatives by 30%.
+By this time, the 'El Tor' strain differed from its relatives by 30%.
 It originated in South-Asia, then transitioned to its non-pathogenic form in the Middle East in 1900.
 Sometime between 1903 and 1908, the El Tor strain picked up DNA that triggered its ability to cause disease in humans.
 Hence, it had mutated into the El Tor pandemic strain.
 Makassar, South Sulawesi was the source of a 1960 outbreak of the El Tor strain, where it gained new genes that likely increased transmissibility.
 Cholera spread overseas in 1961, indicating a pandemic strain.

 Many studies point to Indonesia as the source of the seventh cholera pandemic; however, research has indicated that outbreaks in China between 1960 and 1990 were associated with the same sub-lineages.
 These strains spread globally from the Bay of Bengal on multiple occasions.
 China has been classified as both a sink and source during the pandemic spread of cholera throughout the 1960s and 1970s.
 The suggestion that the pandemic spread of cholera may have been augmented by Chinese cases, in addition to China being identified as an origin for bordering countries, contrasts with the view that the pandemic began in Indonesia.

+During the 2020s, after decades of decline, cholera cases began to rise again, including in countries that had not recorded outbreaks for many years.
+The traditional drivers of cholera, such as poverty, inadequate sanitation, and conflict, persisted, while climate change and ongoing wars further worsened conditions.
+Extreme weather events such as floods, cyclones, and droughts reduced access to safe water and created favourable conditions for the disease to spread.
+By 2024, 60 countries had reported cholera cases, up from 45 in 2023.
+Most infections occurred in Africa, the Middle East, and Asia, which together accounted for 98% of global cases.
+These trends continued into 2025, placing heavy pressure on international response efforts and causing shortages of essential supplies, including vaccines.
+As of 31 August 2025, 462,890 cases and 5,869 deaths had been reported from 32 countries across five WHO regions.